chaursia/OpenMobile/README.md

 ollama pull qwen2.5:0.5b    # Planner — ~400 MB
 ollama pull moondream        # Vision Actor — ~1.7 GB
 ```
 > [!TIP]
+> Use Ollama on a PC instead of the phone if device have less than 6 GB RAM

+> [!TIP]
 > If Ollama is running on a PC instead of the phone, set `OLLAMA_URL=http://<pc-ip>:11434` in your `.env`.